sstelfox/stelfox.net/content/design_reference.md

 * some ==highlighted text== that may not work
 * A simple molecule using subscript H~2~O
 * A little equation using superscript 2^10^ though I should use [mathjax](#mathjax) for that.
-* Maybe a touch of :joy: for emojis

 > blockquote text with some *italic* and **bold** text